 Cannabis has been used as a healing plant for millennia.
 Shamans, ancient priests, and healers revered it for its many benefits and applications.
 As a result, mountains of anecdotal accounts and research studies exist that illustrate the many benefits of CBD.
 From immune system function to anti-inflammatory properties, to potentially lowering blood pressure, and more, studies suggest that the health benefits of cannabidiol are numerous.

-Not surprisingly, western culture has taken a long time to latch onto cannabis as a plant medicine, and it was vilified for decades as a schedule 1 drug.
+Not surprisingly, western culture has taken a long time to latch onto cannabis as a plant medicine.
+In fact, it was vilified for decades as a schedule 1 drug.
 Much of the public has erroneously believed the false information spread by the government that portrays marijuana as a harmful and addictive drug, capable of causing all manner of societal calamity.
 Its psychoactive effects were even associated with violent crime in certain propaganda.
 While this may seem humorous now, it is a sad fact that millions of people over the decades could have benefitted from the remarkable healing effects of the plant yet were unable to obtain it legally.

 Luckily, all of this has changed.
-Marijuana is being legalized for medicinal and recreational purposes all over the world, and its renaissance has ushered in an unprecedented demand for CBD products.
+Marijuana is being legalized for medicinal and recreational purposes all over the world.
+Its renaissance has ushered in an unprecedented demand for CBD products.
 As people learn about the numerous ways in which CBD can impact their health, efforts to ramp up research have begun.
 We expect before too long that CBD will replace many traditional remedies.
 Long-time marijuana advocate Dr. Lester Grinspoon said it best— “Cannabis will one day be seen as a wonder drug, as was penicillin in the 1940s.”

 How Does Cannabidiol Work?